 In the future, you could be floating on the ocean in a resort, or staying underneath the surface.
-You could even be visiting the world without leaving your living room, or a completely new one.
-One thing is certain: travel is about to get a whole lot more 'out there'.
+You could even be travelling the world without leaving your living room.
+One thing's for sure: travel is about to get a whole lot more 'out there'.

 'A few years ago, for example, underwater hotels were the stuff of science fiction; now they are everywhere from Dubai to Sweden.'

-As underwater hotels become more common, they'll become more affordable, and many of us will be able to experience sleeping with the fishes.
+As underwater hotels become more common, they'll become more affordable, and many of us will be able to experience sleeping with the sea creatures.

 'Technology is changing the face of hospitality.
 In the future, rooms with tables that charge your devices and lights that contain a secure WiFi connection could be the new normal,' says Rob Payne, CEO of Best Western.